benmaier/rkigeonameapi/README.md

 and has to be located at `$(HOME)/.inig/mysql/rki_geonames_db.cnf`.

+Note that this project renames the `name` property of all locations to contain their most common German name.
+If you **don't** want this, you should edit the file `sql_setup_files/geonamemigration.sql` and replace all occurrences of `isoLanguage = 'de'` for the language you want to use.
+In order to use the original English name, set `isoLanguage = 'XXXXX'` or something similarly non-sensical (the script automatically uses the English name for any location for which it cannot find a name in the demanded language).

 ### Initialize the project

 After installing [Geoname-DB](https://github.com/benmaier/GeoNames-MySQL-DataImport), edit the following line in the `Makefile` according to your needs: